konduto/php-sdk/README.md

 - Integration tests: Make actual calls to Konduto's sandbox API to check the integration.
 They are located at `tests/integration/`.

-In order to run integration tests first it is needed to provide a sandbox API key as an environment variable `KONDUTO_SANDBOX_API_KEY`:
+Before running the integration tests you will need to provide a working sandbox API key as an environment variable `KONDUTO_SANDBOX_API_KEY`.
+If you don't do this **all integration tests will fail**.

 ```
 export KONDUTO_SANDBOX_API_KEY=your_api_key
 ```

-Run the integration tests:
+Now you can run the integration tests:

 ```
 vendor/bin/phpunit tests/integration